 Ignored Epiphany: This student believed he could flunk high school and still get by fine as a mechanic.
 His teacher, who was a mechanic for 20 years, easily demonstrates that he still needs an education to succeed at that job.
 The student's response?
 "F*** YOU OLD MAN!!!"

 This substitute teacher gives a student a low grade in their math test because she actually worked out and solved the problems, rather than memorizing a table with the answers on them, even though all of the student's answers were correct.
-She then tries to argue that memorizing the answers out of context, rather than learning how to find them out on one's own, is more productive.
+She then tries to argue that memorizing the answers out of context is more productive than learning how to find them out on one's own.

 Is That Cute Kid Yours?: It happens here, but the man helpfully points out that he and the woman he was with, along with the four kids they were supervising, were all from different countries, and they were wearing clothes that indicated that they were part of an international exchange project.